 The Military Intelligence Corps Association (MICA) is the premier professional association of the U.S. Army’s Military Intelligence Corps, with the mission of preserving history, educating leaders, honoring professionals, sharing knowledge, and providing supporting award programs.
 MICA members represent active duty and reserve component forces, as well as Army government civilians, retired members of the Army community, as well as defense contractors and others who support the MI mission and are dedicated to ensuring that Army Intelligence remains “Always Out Front!”
 MICA has chapters located across the country.
 Typical chapter activities include membership meetings with guest speakers, community involvement events and special events honoring the MI Corp and outstanding MI professionals.
 For more information on MICA go to:

-The Potomac Chapter of the Army’s Military Intelligence Corps Association (MICA) seeks your support for a wide range of charitable activities for 2019.
+The Potomac Chapter of the Army’s Military Intelligence Corps Association (MICA) seeks your support for a wide range of charitable activities.
 MICA is a 501(c)(3) organization tax ID # 74-2477077 as are the activities explained below, so all of your corporate donation is 100% tax deductible.
 DONATE AT:

 The Potomac Chapter has committed itself to the greater National Capital Region (NCR) military community by supporting Veterans’ activities, multiple Wounded Warriors Programs, and active duty support and morale welfare organizations with annual charitable donations.
 As the largest MICA chapter, we do this by hosting a series of chapter-sponsored events where we bring together the Army’s C4ISR leadership, senior government executives, and industry partners for matters of mutual interest.
 We could not host these events or support these military charities without the commitment and generosity of our friends in industry - the many defense-based companies that provide invaluable professional services across a diverse mission spectrum to advance the Army’s dynamic and global intelligence mission.
 Our consistent sponsors and donors include large system integrators such as BAE Systems, Booz-Allen-Hamilton, Inc., CACI International, Inc., Lockheed Martin Corporation, Leidos, Accenture, Northrop Grumman Corporation, and a host of small businesses that routinely "give back” to the government agencies they support.